fligt/imageregistrationhelper/README.md

 This python package is developed to perform interactive four point image registration (a.k.a. homography) within Jupyter notebooks.
-In this way registration can be made part of a larger computational workflow.
+In this way image registration can be made part of a larger computational workflow.